What Is Flu?

 Prevention

-The best way to prevent flu is to receive an influenza vaccination every year.
+The best way to prevent flu and protect against serious illness is to get a flu vaccine every year.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older get vaccinated annually.
-The best time to get vaccinated is in the fall, before influenza viruses begin spreading in your community.
-However, vaccination throughout the season is still beneficial.
+The best time to get vaccinated is in the fall, before influenza viruses start spreading in your community, but getting vaccinated any time throughout the season is still beneficial.

-Flu vaccines are updated annually to protect against the influenza viruses that are most likely to circulate during the upcoming season.
-Flu vaccines can vary in how well they work, but even in cases when flu vaccination does not prevent infection completely, it can reduce the severity and duration of disease and prevent serious complications.
-For more than 50 years, hundreds of millions of individuals in the US have safely received seasonal flu vaccines.
+Flu vaccines are updated each year to protect against the influenza viruses expected to spread during the upcoming season.
+Flu vaccines can vary in how well they work, but even when flu vaccination does not prevent infection completely, it can make the illness milder and prevent serious complications.
+For more than 50 years, hundreds of millions of people in the US have safely received seasonal flu vaccines.

 New for 2024-2025

-- Updated 2024-2025 flu vaccines will all be trivalent and will protect against H1N1, H3N2, and B/Victoria lineage viruses
+• Updated 2024-2025 flu vaccines will all be trivalent and will protect against 3 types of influenza viruses: H1N1, H3N2, and B/Victoria

-- High-dose and adjuvanted inactivated flu vaccines are acceptable options for solid organ transplant recipients age 18-64 years who are taking immunosuppressive medication, with no preference over other age-appropriate inactivated or recombinant influenza vaccines
+• High-dose and adjuvanted inactivated flu vaccines are acceptable options for people age 18-64 years who have had solid organ transplants and take immune-suppressing medication, with no preference over other age-appropriate inactivated or recombinant influenza vaccines

 View CDC Flu Vaccination Recommendations for the 2024-2025 US Season